History of agriculture in the United States: South, 1860–1940

 Agriculture in the South was oriented toward large-scale plantations that produced cotton for export, as well as other export products such as tobacco and sugar.
 During the American Civil War, the Union blockade shut down 95 percent of the export business.
 Some cotton got out through blockade runners, and in conquered areas much was bought by northern speculators for shipment to Europe.
 The great majority of white farmers worked on small subsistence farms, that supplied the needs of the family and the local market.
 After the war, the world price of cotton plunged, the plantations were broken into small farms for the Freedmen, and poor whites started growing cotton because they needed the money to pay taxes.

 Sharecropping became widespread in the South as a response to economic upheaval caused by the end of slavery during and after Reconstruction.
 Sharecropping was a way for very poor farmers, both white and black, to earn a living from land owned by someone else.
-The landowner provided land, housing, tools and seed, and perhaps a mule, and a local merchant provided food and supplies on credit.
-At harvest time the sharecropper received a share of the crop (from one-third to one-half, with the landowner taking the rest).
+The landowner provided land, housing, tools and seed, and perhaps a mule, and a local merchant provided food and supplies on credit, while the sharecropper provided the labor.
+At harvest time the sharecropper kept a share of the crop production (from one-third to one-half), with the landowner taking the rest.
 The cropper used his share to pay off his debt to the merchant.
 The system started with blacks when large plantations were subdivided.
 By the 1880s, white farmers also became sharecroppers.
-The system was distinct from that of the tenant farmer, who rented the land, provided his own tools and mule, and received half the crop.
+The system was distinct from that of the tenant farmer, who rented the land, provided his own tools and mule and kept the crop (or paid some to the landowner through "crop rent").
 Landowners provided more supervision to sharecroppers, and less or none to tenant farmers.
 Poverty was inevitable, because world cotton prices were low.

 Sawers (2005) shows how southern farmers made the mule their preferred draft animal in the South during the 1860s–1920s, primarily because it fit better with the region's geography.
 Mules better withstood the heat of summer, and their smaller size and hooves were well suited for such crops as cotton, tobacco, and sugar.
 The character of soils and climate in the lower South hindered the creation of pastures, so the mule breeding industry was concentrated in the border states of Missouri, Kentucky, and Tennessee.
 Transportation costs combined with topography to influence the prices of mules and horses, which in turn affected patterns of mule use.
 The economic and production advantages associated with mules made their use a progressive step for Southern agriculture that endured until the mechanization brought by tractors.
 Beginning around the mid-20th century, Texas began to transform from a rural and agricultural state to one that was urban and industrialized.